Para-lyzed/TCSS360-NG-Group-2-Repository/README.md

 ## Coding conventions followed

-* Using Comparable for object comparisons for objects expected to be in lists
+* Using Comparable for objects expected to be in lists
 * Class Javadocs with our team name the main author(s)
 * Method Javadocs with author(s)
 * Use camelCase on local variables